Adams School of Dentistry: Policy on Opioid Prescribing for Acute Pain

 IV.
 Compliance

-Dental providers not following this policy may face disciplinary action which may include up to the loss of clinical privileges and/or possible termination of their program of study or termination of employment.
+Dental providers not following this policy may face disciplinary action, including up to the loss of clinical privileges and/or possible termination of their program of study or termination of employment.

 V. Related Requirements